-Choosing between Payroll Software and Payroll Services is a tough choice every business owner has to face at some point.
-There are three main methods of running payroll for the small business owner: manually, a DIY software, or a payroll service.
-While manual is not recommended, payroll software and payroll services each hold their own pros and cons making your payroll processing method a personal business choice:
+Choosing between Payroll Software vs Payroll Services is a tough choice every business owner has to face at some point.
+There are three main methods of running payroll for the small business owner: manually, DIY software, or a payroll service.
+Depending on needs and budget, payroll software and payroll services each hold their own pros and cons making your payroll processing method a personal business choice:

-- Control- you have control of all the details of running payroll, creating and view reports, and paying employees and payroll taxes.
+- Control- you have control of all the details of running payroll, creating and viewing reports, and paying employees and payroll taxes.

 - Cost- usually less than you’d spend on payroll services.

 - Time Savings- compared to manually running payroll, you save a lot of time with software.

 - Security- someone hacking in and stealing your payroll information is less likely when you have control.

 - More data- you have easy access to any and all payroll data at any time.